Clique exists for a simple reason: we want to do work we can be proud of, with people who inspire us. Our values are a reflection of that mission.

 Quincy Larson from FreeCodeCamp

 As you’d expect, our project managers see inspiration and resources a bit differently that you might think.
-Here are a few tips from one of our senior project managers:
+Here’s a tip from one of our senior project managers:

 What I’ve found is that if you’re seeing anybody’s work anywhere, there’s probably a marketer or a smart content creator behind it.
 That said, here are a few communities that have helped our marketing team grow and learn alongside some of the world’s best digital marketers: